By Sandra Goldlust

 Peer Reviewed

-The use of opioid medications for chronic low back pain, or for any chronic non-cancer pain complaint, is still a source of controversy in …
+The use of opioid medications for chronic low back pain, or for any chronic non-cancer pain complaint, is still a source of …

 By Thatcher Heumann, MD